UFC Fight Night: Zabit vs. Kattar: Predictions & Analysis

 A few statistical edges stand out.
 Popov throws significantly more leather — a 2.0 sig. strike per minute gap.
 Grant is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Grant has tighter striking defense, making opponents miss more often.

 The Pick: Davey Grant over Grigory Popov.
-This is essentially a pick'em.
-The model nudges toward Grant at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Grant at 41% implied while our model sees 54% — a 12-point disagreement that could signal value.
+We're leaning Grant here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Grant at 41% implied while our model sees 67% — a 25-point disagreement that could signal value.

 Methodology